galaxyproject/training-material/topics/dev/tutorials/tool-annotation/tutorial.md

 > <hands-on-title>Check EDAM terms in a bio.tools entry</hands-on-title>
 >
 > 1. Open the bio.tools entry for the tool
-> 2. Check the EDAM topic terms by looking at the green boxes (if they exist) below the tool name, URL, and available versions
+> 2. Check the EDAM **Topic** terms by looking at the green boxes (if they exist) below the tool name, URL, and available versions
-> 3. Check the EDAM operation terms by looking at the blue boxes (if they exist) below the tool description {: .hands_on}
+> 3. Check the EDAM **Operation** terms by looking at the blue boxes (if they exist) below the tool description {: .hands_on}

 {% include _includes/cyoa-choices.html option1="Terms to be modified" option2="Correct terms" default="Terms to be modified" text="What do you think about the EDAM terms in the bio.tools entry?" disambiguation="edamUpdate"%}